box/developer.box.com/content/guides/authentication/jwt/without-sdk.md

   </Tab>
 </Tabs>

-## Using a client ID and client secret
+## Verification using a client ID and client secret

+Follow the steps below if you would like to verify your application's identity using a client ID and client secret.

 ### Prerequisites

-- Create a Custom Application using Client Credentials Grant authentication within the[Developer Console][devconsole]
+1. A Custom Application using Client Credentials Grant authentication within the Box [Developer Console][devconsole]
-- [2FA][2fa] must be enabled on your Box account in order to view/copy your client secret.
+1. 2FA enabled on your Box account in order to view/copy your client secret from the configuration tab
-- Ensure your Box Application is authorized within the Box Admin Console.
+1. Ensure your application is authorized within the Box Admin Console

 <Message notice>

-You must protect your client secret.
-Because this is how we securely identify an application's rights and identity when obtaining an Access Token, you do not want to freely distribute a client secret.
-This includes email, public forums and code repositories, distributed native applications, or client-side code.
+Your client secret is confidential and needs to be protected.
+Because this is how we securely identify an application's identity when obtaining an Access Token, you do not want to freely distribute a client secret.
+This includes via email, public forums and code repositories, distributed native applications, or client-side code.

 </Message>

-When making your API call to obtain an [Access Token][access token], your request body will need to contain your client ID and client Secret.
+When making your API call to obtain an [Access Token][accesstoken], your request body needs to contain your client ID and client Secret.
 Set the `grant_type` to `client_credentials`.

-If you would like to authenticate as the App's [Service Account][sa], set `box_subject_type` to `enterprise` and `box_subject_id` to the enterprise ID.
+If you would like to authenticate as the application's [Service Account][sa]: set`box_subject_type` to `enterprise` and `box_subject_id` to the enterprise ID

-If you would like to authenticate as a Managed User, set `box_subject_type` to `user` and `box_subject_id` to the user ID.
+If you would like to authenticate as a Managed User: set `box_subject_type` to `user` and `box_subject_id` to the user ID

 <Tabs>
   <Tab title='cURL'>